 Talbert to Receive Pharmacy Educators' Highest Award

-Robert L. Talbert, a professor of pharmacotherapy in the College of Pharmacy at The University of Texas at Austin, has been named the 2014 recipient of the Robert K. Chalmers Distinguished Pharmacy Educator Award presented by the American Association of Colleges of Pharmacy (AACP).
+Robert L. Talbert, professor of pharmacotherapy, has been named the 2014 recipient of the Robert K. Chalmers Distinguished Pharmacy Educator Award presented by the American Association of Colleges of Pharmacy (AACP).

-The award, the highest recognition of outstanding contributions to pharmacy education awarded to a pharmacy academician, will be presented in July at the AACP's annual meeting in Grapevine, Texas.
+The award, the highest recognition of outstanding contributions to pharmacy education awarded to a pharmacy academician, will be presented on July 27 at the AACP's annual meeting in Grapevine, Texas.

 "It is rare that one finds a professor who truly challenges a student pharmacist to be the best possible pharmacist that she or he can possibly be.
-Bob possesses that rare ability," said Lynn Crismon, dean of the College of Pharmacy and formerly one of Talbert's students.
+Bob possesses that rare ability," said Dean Lynn Crismon, formerly one of Talbert's students.

 Talbert said he is honored to receive the award but that the greatest reward of his teaching career has been "seeing the accomplishments of former students, residents and fellows, many of whom have gone on to achieve national and international recognition."

-Talbert said his greatest challenge has been to remain competent in a highly sophisticated and rapidly changing area of pharmacotherapy management.
+His greatest challenge, he said, has been to remain competent in a highly sophisticated and rapidly changing area of pharmacotherapy management.

 "My advice to young pharmacy educators is to become passionate about learning, teaching and helping others, whether those others include patients, other professionals, learners or colleagues," he said.